krishnakishored/node-trailers/vermittler/notes.md

     - security headers
     - request & response logging
     - response time
-1. ORM - Sequelize
+1. Database - Postgresql
+    - Indexing
+    - Full Text search
-1. sequelize-cli to migrate & seed
+1. use ORM - `sequelize` &  `sequelize-cli` to migrate & seed the data
     - update the config file to config.js to read from env variables
     - update `.sequelizerc`  to execute the sequelize cmds from any folder
     ```sh